 Voting for the election to fill expiring terms of Officers and Directors, or voting for amendments to the Constitution and By-Laws, for the Standard for the Breed, or for measures the Board decides to submit to the membership, shall be decided by written ballot cast by U. S. Mail or in accordance with AKC’s procedure on Electronic Balloting for AKC Parent Clubs.

 Except as otherwise noted in this Constitution and By-Laws, all decisions shall be made by a simple majority of votes cast.

 Section 1.
 Board of Directors

-The Board of Directors, also referred to as the Board, shall be comprised of the President, First Vice-President, Second Vice-President, Recording Secretary, Corresponding Secretary, Treasurer and two other persons (directors), all of whom shall be members in good standing and all of whom shall be residents of the United States of America.
-They shall be elected for two-year terms as provided for in Article IV, and shall serve until their term of office is completed.
+The Board of Directors, also referred to as the Board, shall be comprised of the President, First Vice-President, Second Vice-President, Recording Secretary, Corresponding Secretary, Treasurer and two other persons (Directors), all of whom shall be members in good standing and all of whom shall be residents of the United States of America.
+All Board members shall be elected for two-year terms as so that the President, 2nd Vice President, Recording Secretary and one Director are elected in one year followed by the election of 1st Vice President, Corresponding Secretary, Treasurer and the remaining Director in the year thereafter.
+The officers shall serve until their term of office is completed.
 The general management of the Club’s affairs shall be entrusted to the Board of Directors.
 Appointments of committee chairpersons and the AKC Delegate shall be done by the Board.

 Section 2.
 Officers